cu-psych-computing/cu-psych-comp-tutorial/content/tutorials/python/2-datacleaning/index.md

 ### Calculating new variables

 You may also want to recalculate or rescale some variables.
-For example, we can turn Neuroticism into a Z score, or calculate an average response across the four time points.
+For example, we can turn `Neuroticism` into a *z*-score, or calculate an average response across the four time points.

-To compute a Z score, we can use the `zscore` function from the `scipy.stats` module:
+To compute a *z*-score, we can use the `zscore()` function from the `scipy.stats` module:

 ```python